hadynz/calendar-app-challenge/README.md

 ## Test Scenarios

-[Sample test scenarios](http://bit.ly/1vrptyB) with their expected visual layouts were created according to the coding challenge rules.
+[Sample test scenarios][test-scenarios] with their expected visual layouts were created according to the coding challenge rules.
 The following are some compiled examples to use in a browser's console to have a squiz at how the application updates and renders different event layouts.